makinacorpus/vms/README.rst

     * Increasing the **MTU to 9000** (jumbo frames) on host and guest Ethernet nics
     * Leaving most of files on the guest side, leaving up to you to access the files on the guest.
-We recommend and also integrate this access to be via sshfs.
+We recommend and also integrate this access to be via **sshfs**.
       On previous versions tests were made with NFS, having project files stored on the host and shared in the guest.
 This was too slow for read-heavy services like salt and plone, for example, so we finally choose to share files from the